 The best areas to stay in Barcelona to go clubbing

-Eixample is one of the symmetrical neighborhoods in the world, and it is located near the center of Barcelona, next to the Gothic Quarter (Barri Gòtic) and the Raval.
+Eixample is one of the symmetrical neighbourhoods in the world, and it is located near the centre of Barcelona, next to the Gothic Quarter (Barri Gòtic) and the Raval.

 This area is known for its modern buildings, in addition to its wide streets where the hustle and bustle of the city can be witnessed on a daily basis.

-In Eixample, there are bars and nightclubs for all types of public, so staying in this area of Barcelona to party is always a good idea, especially if you are traveling with a group.
+In Eixample, there are bars and nightclubs for all types of public, so staying in this area of Barcelona for clubbing is always a good idea, especially if you are travelling with a group.

 In Eixample, there are also several restaurants with local and international food, where you can eat something delicious before you start the night.

 Also, the bars in this area usually offer delicious tapas to the public with their drinks.

 Eixample is also known as “Gaixample” for housing several venues dedicated to the LGBT community, making it a recommended area to stay in Barcelona during gay pride, called “Pride BCN” in Catalonia.